certeu/morio/docs/docs/guides/design/readme.md

 ## History

-[CERT-EU](https://cert.europa.eu/) is the cybersecurity service for the Instituties, Bodies, Agencies, and Offices of the European Union (EU Entities).
+[CERT-EU](https://cert.europa.eu/) is the cybersecurity service for the Institutions, Bodies, Agencies, and Offices of the European Union (EU Entities).
 In this role, we are a _managed service provider_ to our constituents, with a specific focus on cybersecurity.